Ohio plans to delay primary, but 3 states still planned

 COLUMBUS, Ohio (AP) — Ohio’s governor wants the state to delay in-person voting for the state’s Tuesday presidential primary for three months to let the coronavirus outbreak subside, but Florida, Illinois and Arizona plan to push ahead.

-Gov. Mike DeWine told a news conference Monday that he does not have the power to order the change, but some affected voters will file a lawsuit asking a judge to order it given the danger they would face if they had to go to the polls.
-He wants the new in-person date set for June 2.
+Gov. Mike DeWine told a news conference Monday that he does not have the power to order the change, but some affected voters filed a lawsuit asking a judge to order it given the danger they would face if they went the polls.
+DeWine wants the new in-person date set for June 2.

 “We should not force them to make that choice,” DeWine said.
 Absentee balloting would continue during the interim.
 Georgia already postponed next week’s primary, and Louisiana has postponed its scheduled April 4 primary.

-But Florida, Illinois and Arizona’s governors’ offices said they were pushing forward with Tuesday’s voting, even though they are losing polling sites and workers.
+But Florida, Illinois and Arizona’s governors’ offices said Monday morning they were pushing forward with Tuesday’s voting, even though they are losing polling sites and workers.
+Florida Ron DeSantis said late Monday the state believes the election can proceed safely.
+Arizona Gov. Doug Ducey has a press conference planned, although there remains no indication he plans to delay voting.

-In Illinois, there’s no process for canceling or postponing the vote, said Matt Dietrich, spokesman for the State Board of Elections.
+In Illinois, elections board spokesman Matt Dietrich said in a statement late Monday that the state’s primary will move forward, even with Ohio’s decision.
+He said Gov. J.B.
+Pritzker does not have the power to order the date moved and does not intend to ask a court to do so.

-“This is unprecedented so it’s not clear exactly what the process would be for changing it, though it likely would involve a request to the attorney general to seek a court order,” Dietrich said.
+“We believe that by following guidance from our state and federal health professionals, voters can vote safely,” Dietrich said.

 Turnout at the polling places is already expected to be light Tuesday as only the Democrats have a contested presidential primary and that is down to two contenders: Joe Biden and Bernie Sanders.
 Add in that the states were pushing early voting and vote-by-mail even before the outbreak and many fewer voters are expected to appear Tuesday at their neighborhood precinct.